michaeldyrynda/founder-style/source/general.md

 }
 ```

-The Law of Demeter helps to decouple your code by encouraging you to ensure each unit only has limited knowledge of other units.
-That is to say that your controller should not need to know how to reach through the `Post` model in order to create a new `Comment`.
-Instead, consider abstracting this functionality behind a new method.
-Hiding this information helps your controller assume as little as possible about how a `Post` and `Comment` would be related.
+The Law of Demeter helps to decouple your code by encouraging you to ensure that each unit only has limited knowledge of other units.
+That is to say that your controller should not need to know how specifically a `Comment` is added to a `Post`.

+Instead, consider abstract this implementation detail behind a new method.
+In doing so, your controller needn't know how a `Post` and `Comment` would be related, and if the implementation changes, the call to do so doesn't.
+SOLID!

 ```php
 // Post.php